 In 1923 Agnes’ son, Montague (affectionately known as ‘Mont’ to all who knew him) took over the headship of the school.
 It became a single sex boys’ school aimed at providing a Christian education to the sons of local gentlemen, catering for pupils up to the standard independent school transfer age of 13.

 Mont remained as Head until 1969, a period of 46 years.
 During this period, the school was sold to the Guardians of the Anglican Shrine to Our Lady in Walsingham, thus ensuring it would retain its distinctive Christian ethos.

-Mont was succeeded by Peter Milner, himself an Old Quaintonian, who later retired after 29 years in post.
+Mont was succeeded by Peter Milner, himself also an Old Quaintonian, who later retired after 29 years in post.
 During this period, and later under the headship of Desmond Banister and Edwin Brown, the school further expanded, and with the acquisition of an established local nursery it was changed to a co-educational establishment for 2½ to 13-year-olds.

 The present Head, Simon Ford, is only the 6th to hold this position during the 120+ years that the school has been open.
-The Nursery and Reception classes are now situated with the main school on the Hindes Road site.
+The Nursery and Reception classes are now situated with the main school adjacent to the Hindes Road site.